Extentsoftware/FarmScout/FarmScout/README.md

-# Farm Scout - MAUI Mobile App
+# FarmScout - MAUI Mobile App

 A comprehensive mobile application for farm scouting observations, built with .NET MAUI for Android.